roger-king/gen-reacts-app/README.md

 [![Dependencies][deps]][deps-url]

 <div align="center">
-    <h1>React-Typescript-Kit</h1>
+    <h1>React-Typescript-Gen</h1>
     <p>
-        React-Typescript-Kit is a frontend full suite solution.
+        React-Typescript-Gen is a frontend full suite solution.
 It aims to provide you a streamline process from development to production!
     </p>
 </div>
 <h2 align="center">Introduction</h2>
 <p>
-React.js lunchbox is my approach to tackling a react.js application.
+React-Typescript-Gen is my approach to tackling a react.js application.
 The main goal of this project is to bring a structure to a very open platform for developing a react.js application.
 I use many modern day (to date) tools to help streamline develop processes.
 </p>
 <ul>
     <li> Strict typing </li>